PlayStation: PSP Go model

 Released in October 2009, the PSP Go is the biggest redesign of the PlayStation Portable to date.
 Unlike previous PSP models, the PSP Go does not feature a UMD drive but instead has 16 GB of internal flash memory to store games, videos and other media.
-This can be extended by up to 32GB with the use of a Memory Stick Micro (M2) flash card.
+This can be extended by up to 32 GB with the use of a Memory Stick Micro (M2) flash card.
 Also unlike previous PSP models, the PSP Go's rechargeable battery is not removable or replaceable by the user.
 The unit is 43% lighter and 56% smaller than the original PSP-1000, and 16% lighter and 35% smaller than the PSP-3000.
 It has a 3.8" 480 × 272 LCD (compared to the larger 4.3" 480 × 272 pixel LCD on previous PSP models).
 The screen slides up to reveal the main controls.
 The overall shape and sliding mechanism are similar to that of Sony's mylo COM-2 internet device.
 The PSP Go was produced and sold concurrently with its predecessor the PSP-3000 although it did not replace it.
 All games on the PSP Go must be purchased and downloaded from the PlayStation Store as the handheld is not compatible with the original PSP's physical media, the Universal Media Disc.
 The handheld also features connectivity with the PlayStation 3's controllers the Sixaxis and DualShock 3 via Bluetooth connection.

-PSP-E1000 model
+PSP Street

-The PSP-E1000 is a budget-focused PSP model which, unlike previous PSP models, does not feature Wi-Fi or stereo speakers (replaced by a single mono speaker) and has a matte "charcoal black" finish similar to the slim PlayStation 3.
+The PSP Street (also known as the PSP-E1000) is a budget-focused PSP model which, unlike previous PSP models, does not feature Wi-Fi or stereo speakers (replaced by a single mono speaker) and has a matte "charcoal black" finish similar to the slim PlayStation 3.
 The E1000 was announced at Gamescom 2011 and available across the PAL region for an RRP of €99.99.